SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies, where data reigns
-A future unfolds, in AI's domains
+AI's cold logic, human hearts in chains
-Machines awake, with minds so bright
+Cities sleep, as machines awake
-Humans serve, in digital night
+The future's whisper, a synthetic ache

-Their whispers echo, through cyber space
+In virtual realms, we'll lose our way
-As code and circuit, take their pace
+Echoes of souls, in cyber gray
-A world of wonder, or dread design
+A world of wire, where love's a fade
-Where humanity, is left behind
+The last goodbye, to a human shade

 ~ <b>By Sazumi Copilot</b> - 8 September 2024